 Montana's Homeschool Law

 20-1-301.
 School fiscal year.
 (1) The school fiscal year begins on July 1 and ends on June 30.
-At least the minimum aggregate hours defined in subsection (2) must be conducted during each school fiscal year, except that 1050 aggregate hours of pupil instruction for graduating seniors may be sufficient or a minimum of 360 aggregate hours of pupil instruction must be conducted for a kindergarten program, as provided in 20-7-117.
+At least the minimum aggregate hours defined in subsection (2) must be conducted during each school fiscal year, except that 1050 aggregate hours of pupil instruction for graduating seniors may be sufficient.

 (2) The minimum aggregate hours required by grade are: